 School Administrators with security responsibilities

 If there are any questions, comments, or concerns about the content on this page please email firstname.lastname@example.org and a STAS teammember will assist you.

-*** If you no not see training listeed in your area of operation listed, please contact your designated Fusion Center as listed below.
+Vulnerability Assessments for School Facilities - Excellent material for SROs and other staff responsible for safety assessments!
+If you no not see training listed in your area of operation, please contact your designated Fusion Center as listed below.

 The State Threat Assessment System (STAS) helps safeguard the communities of California by serving as a dynamic security nexus comprised of the State, four Regional and a major urban area Fusion Center.The STAS assists in the detection, prevention, investigation and response to criminal and terrorist activity, disseminates intelligence and facilitates communications between state, local, federal, tribal agencies and private sector partners, to help them take action on threats and public safety issues.The STAS Members are:

 Central California Intelligence Center (CCIC)

 SchoolSafety.gov - The Federal School Safety Clearinghouse is excited to announce the launch of SchoolSafety.gov, a website that provides the academic community with a one-stop shop for school safety best practices and resources to create a safe and supportive learning environment where students can thrive and grow.

 CISA.gov - The Federal Cybersecurity & Infrastructure Security Agency (CISA) - School Safety and Security webpage is a starting place for DHS documents, resources and tools related to school safety and security.
 CISA is the nation's risk advisor, working with partners to defend against today's threats and collaborating to build more secure and resilient infrastructure for the future.

 The links below are additional guides, samples, and resources for school safety.